javo2002/Network_Generation/README.md

-Sure, I can include a detailed breakdown of the code in the README file.
-Here is the updated version:

----

 # Network Traffic Log Generator

 This Python script generates synthetic network traffic log data and appends it to a file named `network_traffic.log`.
 The script runs continuously, simulating real-time log entries.